FlorescuAndrei/29-Concurrency/README.md

  ### _5_producer_consumer_reentrant_lock:

 Producer Consumer Example
+Three implementation:
+•	with synchronization
+•	with Reentrant Look
+•	with Reentrant Look using try finally block

 We have an ArrayList<String> buffer and two threads Producer and Consumer.
 Producer adds an item to the list, Consumer removes the item.